rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The organization that teaches about React has translated versions of its content.
-One repository teaches students about React in simplified Chinese.
-As you can see, fields in GraphQL can be nested objects again.
-Basically, you have queried two associated objects from the graph.
-After all, you are making requests on a graph which can have a deeply nested structure.
-As you have explored the "Docs" sidebar in GraphiQL before, you might have seen that you can jump from object to object in the graph.
+The organization that teaches about React has translated versions of its content, and one of its repositories teaches students about React in simplified Chinese.
+Fields in GraphQL can be nested objects again, and you have queried two associated objects from the graph.
+The requests are made on a graph that can have a deeply nested structure.
+While exploring the "Docs" sidebar in GraphiQL before, you might have seen that you can jump from object to object in the graph.

-There is one last missing piece for structuring your queries in GraphQL: **directives**.
-A directive can be used to query conditional data from your GraphQL API.
-This way, you can apply conditional structures to your shape of query.
-They can be applied to fields and objects.
-You can either use the **include directive** or **skip directive**.
-Whereas the include directive only includes the field when the `Boolean` type is set to true, the skip directive excludes the field instead.
-The following query showcases the include directive, but you can substitute it with the skip directive on your own.
+A **directive** can be used to query conditional data from your GraphQL API, so you can apply conditional structures to your shape of query.
+Directives can also be applied to fields and objects.
+Below, we use two types: an **include directive**, which includes the field when the `Boolean` type is set to true; and the skip directive, which excludes it instead.
+The following query showcases the include directive, but you can substitute it with the skip directive to achieve the opposite effect:

 {{< highlight javascript "hl_lines=4 11" >}}
 query OrganizationForLearningReact(